 08. Adobe Lightroom

-With Lightroom you can store images on your computer, iPad, iPhone or Android devices and even have photos from your phone go directly into Lightroom as you shoot them.
-Syncing takes care of itself, so when you make an edit or flag a favorite in one place, it’s automatically updated everywhere else.
+With Lightroom you can store images on your computer, iPad, iPhone or Android device and even transfer photos automatically from your phone into Lightroom as you shoot them.
+Syncing takes care of itself, so when you make an edit or flag a favourite in one place, it’s automatically updated everywhere else.

-Next page: eight more photo editors (and some are free...)
+Next page: seven more photo editors (and some are free...)